How to Choose Lighting for Health & Comfort in Interiors

 • You can also consider combining warm and cool lights to create a balanced atmosphere suitable for different spaces.

-Light color temperature influences our body’s internal clock, or circadian rhythm.
+NOTE: Color Temperature influences our body’s internal clock, or circadian rhythm.
 Exposure to cool, blue-toned light during daylight hours helps maintain alertness and regulate sleep patterns.

 Meanwhile, warm, yellow-toned light in the evening helps with relaxation and prepares the body for sleep by increasing melatonin production.
 Natural light patterns can be aligned with lighting to optimize sleep quality, energy levels, and overall health.